dataform-co/dataform/content/docs/getting-started-tutorial/managing-dependencies.md

 subtitle: Learn how to use the ref function in Dataform and how to view your project in the Dependency tree.
 priority: 2
 ---

-## Managing Dependencies

 <div className="bp3-callout bp3-icon-info-sign bp3-intent-warning" markdown="1">
 Dataform signups are closed.
 Please join
   <a
     target="_blank"
     rel="noopener"
     href="https://forms.gle/YBfHb6CWLD4Kmbd46"
-  >the waitlist</a> to register your interest in using Datfaorm.
+  >the waitlist</a> to register your interest in using Dataform.
 </div>

+## Managing Dependencies

 Dataform provides methods that enable you to easily reference another dataset in your project using the `ref` function.